-(LPSOE) - Lecturer with Potential Security of Employment
+(LSOE) - Lecturer with Security of Employment

 Environmental Toxicology, Environmental Chemistry, Air Quality and Pollution